TACC/Lmod/docs/source/030_installing.rst

     $ ln -s /opt/apps/lmod/lmod/init/cshrc          /etc/profile.d/z00_lmod.csh
     $ ln -s /opt/apps/lmod/lmod/init/profile.fish   /etc/fish/conf.d/z00_lmod.fish

 To test the setup, you just need to login as a user.
+Or if you are already logged in, please logout and log back in so that the startup files in ``/etc/profile.d/*.sh'' will be sourced.
 The module command should be set and ``MODULEPATH`` should be defined.
 Bash or Zsh users should see something like::